 “We don’t do the IB's MYP as we don't believe it's cultivated enough to prepare students for the IBDP.
 Instead, we follow the Australian national curriculum, which has the measurement tools in place to prepare students for the the two-year IGCSE programme and public exams in Years 9 and 10.”

 In Years 9 and 10, students study for their IGCSEs; languages include Chinese, French, Indonesian, and Spanish, and electives cover the arts, humanities, technology, and PE.
 At the start of Year 11, students have the choice of studying for the International Baccalaureate Diploma (IBDP) or the Australian Higher School Certificate (HSC).
 This choice allows students to select a curriculum that’s suited to them – the academically rigorous IBDP or the more vocational HSC.
 As part of the HSC, students can study Vocational Education and Training (VET) in construction and hospitality.
 All students receive careers counselling from Year 10 to help them choose the academic programme that's best suited to them.

 Unsurprising for an Australian school, sport and physical education are an important part of life at AIS.
 A Smart Steps gym is used to develop teamwork and motor skills from a young age, and AIS offers 100 competitive teams in sports ranging from athletics and football to swimming and netball.
 Whether competing in a regional fixture or taking part in a curriculum PE lesson, you get the feeling that students feel a great sense of pride when wearing the green and gold AIS sports jersey.

-It also runs the first-of-its-kind elite Athlete Development Programme in secondary school, which develops athletes for university scholarships and competitive sport.
+It also runs an elite Athlete Development Programme in secondary school, which develops athletes for university scholarships and competitive sport.

 The school says,